 Students and non-affiliated members of the public are strongly encouraged, but not required, to report incidents.
-Confidential Resources (who report deidentified statistics only as required by law) are available to students and employees through TAMU's counseling and medical services.
+Confidential Resources (who report de-identified statistics only as required by law) are available to students and employees.
+Students may speak confidentially with licensed counselors at TAMUG Student Counseling Services by scheduling an appointment at (409) 740-4736.
+Employees may speak with personnel at the Work/Life Solutions Program by GuidanceResources confidentially by calling (866) 301-9623.